iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 (Numerical Optimizations)/Background/Characterizing Functions for Optimizations.md

 ---
 ### **Discussions**

-A big part of optimization is characterizing functions and understand how they these properties can be expoited for algorithm, and how they propagate through different types of operations.
+A big part of optimization is characterizing functions and understand how they these properties can be exploited for algorithm, and how they propagate through different types of operations.

 Some of the important properties that we need to keep track of about functions are basically:
 1. Closedness